sreerag2460/FlutterPluginFederated/README.md

 The same is true for listening events - add own class as listener which will handles events:\
 `SiprixVoipSdk().accListener = MyAccStateListener(regStateChanged : onRegStateChanged);`

-Use source code of existing models as implementation hint or ask support@siprix-voip.com in case of difficulties.

 ## Limitations